Source code for bqskit.runtime

 cancel tasks in the execution environment.

-For more information on how to design a custom pass, see this (TODO, sorry,
+For more information on how to design a custom pass, see the following

 .. autosummary::